bioinformaticsdotca/GOBLET2018/main_goblet.md

 Meals: bioinformatics.ca will provide breakfast and lunch on AGM days and will sponsor one dinner and GOBLET will sponsor a second dinner.

 Transit to hotel from airport: $15.55 on Union Pearson Express and public transit.

+GOBLET Gold and Platinum members are eligible for partial reimbursement of travel expenses of up to 500 Euro.

 # Agenda <a id="Agenda"></a>